 01 of 03

-I am a prolific forager of any seasonal fruits either going cheap, or better still, free.
-It is so easy to pick up fruits when they are plentiful.
+It is so easy to pick up fruits at the market when they are plentiful and so fresh during their seasonal time.
 So what better than to turn them into a lovely jam, jelly or even a marmalade to bring that summer sunshine onto the table in the middle of winter.
 It is the berries from hedgerows, fruits from the orchard or farm, gathered seasonally and made into preserves for serving year-round.
 But why?

 But what are the differences between them?Continue to 2 of 3 below.